exerpteam/odin-drop-in/README.md

 **4. ODIN Drop-in Component Implementation (MVP - One-Time CC Payment)**

-Implement the initial ODIN Drop-in functionality within the `@odin-payments/core` Stencil package and expose it via the `@odin-payments/odin-dropin` facade package.
+Implement the initial ODIN Drop-in functionality within the `@exerp/odin-dropin-core` Stencil package.
+This core package produces standard Web Components.
+The `@exerp/odin-dropin` facade package then consumes these components by directly importing their JavaScript definitions (from the `dist-custom-elements` output of the core package).
+This approach ensures that the web components are defined when the facade is used, simplifying integration into host applications.

-- **Public API (`@odin-payments/odin-dropin`):**
+- **Public API (`@exerp/odin-dropin`):**
-  - Expose a primary class or function set (e.g., `OdinDropin`) for initialization and mounting.
+  - Expose a primary class (e.g., `OdinDropin`) for initialization and mounting.
+    -   🧑‍💻 This class directly creates instances of the Stencil web components (e.g., `document.createElement('exerp-odin-cc-form')`) after they have been defined via module import.
   - **Initialization:** Must accept a configuration object with at least:
     - `odinPublicToken` (string): The short-lived public token obtained from the ODIN backend (the _host application_ will fetch this and pass it in).
+    - `isSingleUse` (boolean, default: `true`): Indicates if the payment method token generated should be treated as single-use (`true`) or intended for saving (`false`).
+    - `config` (object, optional): Configuration options.
+For the MVP, this can include:
-    - `config` (object, optional): Placeholder for future configuration like amount, currency, theme overrides etc.
+      - `theme` (object, optional): A simplified theme object.
-  - **Mounting:** Provide a `mount(selector: string)` method that targets a DOM element (specified by CSS selector) where the drop-in UI will be rendered.
+  - **Mounting:** Provide a `mount(selector: string | HTMLElement)` method that targets a DOM element where the drop-in UI (the Stencil component) will be rendered.
   - **Callbacks:** The configuration object must accept _at least_ the following callback functions provided by the host application:
-    - `onSubmit(result: { paymentMethodId: string, /* other relevant state? */ })`: Called _only_ when `OdinPay.js` successfully returns a `paymentMethod` after the user submits the form.
-The drop-in **must** pass the extracted `paymentMethod.id` (and potentially other non-sensitive state if needed) to this callback. **Crucially, the drop-in itself does NOT perform the final payment API call.**
+    - `onSubmit(result: { paymentMethodId: string, /* other relevant state? */ })`: Called when `OdinPay.js` (via the Stencil component) successfully returns a `paymentMethodId`.
-    - `onError(error: any)`: Called when `OdinPay.js` or the drop-in itself encounters an error during setup or user interaction (e.g., invalid input detected by OdinPay.js).
+    - `onError(error: { code: string, message?: string, /* ... */ })`: Called when `OdinPay.js` or the Stencil component encounters an error.

-- **Internal Logic (`@odin-payments/core`):**
+- **Internal Logic (`@exerp/odin-dropin-core` - Stencil Components):**
-  - The core Stencil component(s) must:
+  - The core Stencil component(s) (e.g., `exerp-odin-cc-form`):
-    - Receive the `odinPublicToken` and other configuration via props from the facade.
+    - Will receive `odinPublicToken`, `isSingleUse`, `theme`, and callback configurations as properties/attributes passed from the facade when the component instance is created and configured.
+    - Must dynamically load the external `OdinPay.js` library (e.g., by injecting its script tag).
-    - Import and instantiate the official `OdinPay` library using the provided `odinPublicToken`.
-Basic theming options from the CodePen examples should be supported via the `config` passed to `OdinPay`.
+    - Instantiate the official `OdinPay` library using the provided `odinPublicToken` and theme.
     - Use `OdinPay.createCardForm()` to render the necessary payment fields.
-    - **MVP Field Scope:** For this MVP, only implement the mandatory fields required for a basic one-time CC payment capture using `OdinPay.js`.
-Based on CodePen examples, this likely includes:
-      - `cardInformation`: (Card Number, Expiry, CVC) - Rendered within a container.
-      - `postalCode`: (Postal Code input) - Rendered within a container.
-      - _(Optional but Recommended)_: Consider adding `name` field capture as it's often required.
-    - **Secure Field Rendering:** Design the component structure to support rendering sensitive fields (Card Number, CVC, Expiry) within secure iframes, mirroring the Adyen/standard payment security pattern.
-While the _initial_ implementation might use standard inputs for simplicity during boilerplate setup, the component architecture **must** be designed to easily switch to using iframes for these fields in a subsequent step (this might involve creating separate minimal Stencil components or JS logic loaded into the iframes).
+    - **MVP Field Scope:** `cardInformation`, `postalCode`.
+(Optional: `name`).
+    - **Secure Field Rendering:** Render `div` containers; `OdinPay.js` injects its secure fields into these.
-    - Configure the `submitButton.callback` within `OdinPay.createCardForm()`.
-On success, extract the `paymentMethod.id` from the `result` provided by `OdinPay.js` and trigger the host's `onSubmit` callback.
-On error within `OdinPay.js`, trigger the host's `onError` callback.
+    - Configure `submitButton.callback` within `OdinPay.createCardForm()`.
+On success, extract `paymentMethodId` and trigger an event or prop callback that the facade listens to, which in turn calls the host's `onSubmit`.
+Similarly for errors.
-- **UI Rendering:**
-  - Use Stencil's JSX/TSX to render the necessary container `div` elements that `OdinPay.js` targets for injecting its fields.
-  - Provide basic, minimal default styling.
-Ensure class names are used to allow host applications to override styles easily (since Shadow DOM is initially disabled).
-Plan for CSS Custom Property usage for theming later.

 **5. Testing & Development Workflow**